Our goal by 2023:

 After more than four months in care, with daily behaviour modification, Dash was adopted into a loving home and is enjoying a normal, happy life.

 With your compassionate support, we are able to increase our capacity to help the most vulnerable animals.
 Dr. van Haaften is training shelter staff and working with them to build customized behavior modification and rehabilitation plans for the psychologically scarred animals in our care.
-“We’ve increased our ability to help those animals who need extra time and support to heal and become the amazing companions they were meant to be,” says Mark Takhar, chief operations officer for the BC SPCA.
+“We’ve increased our ability to help those animals who need extra time and support to heal and become the amazing companions they were meant to be,” says Parm Takhar, chief operations officer for the BC SPCA.